hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

 re-derive the ledger id.
 Each node can validate the TssMessages have come from a sufficient variety of nodes.
-With the assumption that no greater than 1/3 of the nodes are malicious, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger id if they collude together.
+With the assumption that no greater than 1/3 of the nodes are malicious, the threshold of 1/2 ensures that the malicious nodes will not be able to recover the ledger id if they collude together. nodes will not be able to recover the ledger id if they collude together.

 The process of the platform restarting itself after performing a pre-genesis keying phase is new startup logic.
 This should not involve an interruption of the containing process.
 While we are in the pre-genesis phase the